ITDiscovery/KIM-1-Emulator/README.md

 * **Resource Usage:**
     * **Flash:** 21,886 bytes (16%)
     * **SRAM:** 11,589 bytes (70%) - Primarily used by the 8KB allocated for 6502 RAM.

+Note: Best use is to extend the "TM1638 8 Bits Digital LED Tube Display Module 8 Button Keys Microcontroller Display Electronic Module for AVR Arduino ARM" from Amazon or wherever to 19 keys, which is what this is written for.
+The KIM-1 only uses 6 digits

 ### Pinout Configuration
 | AVR Pin | Function | Description |